 You should know that if the case is one involving a drunk driving, the police

-may fail to tell you that you must take immediate action with the DMV in
+may fail to tell you that you must take immediate action with the DMV in order

-securing a hearing to challenge the action set in motion by the arresting officer.
+to challenge the action set in motion by the arresting officer.

-IF I AM INNOCENT OF CRIMINAL CHARGES FILED AGAINST
+IF I AM INNOCENT OF CRIMINAL CHARGES FILED AGAINST ME,

-ME, DO I STILL NEED AN ATTORNEY?
+DO I STILL NEED AN ATTORNEY?

 You certainly do!
 The fact that you are innocent does not mean you will be